superstruct

 • Validate a value with the struct's validation logic, returning a tuple representing the result.

-You may optionally pass true for the withCoercion argument to coerce the value before attempting to validate it.
+You may optionally pass true for the coerce argument to coerce the value before attempting to validate it.
 If you do, the result will contain the coerced result when successful.
+Also, mask will turn on masking of the unknown object props recursively if passed.

 class StructError